developer-portal/content/deployment/rpm/about.md

 ### Resources

-You can learn more about all sections and tags of SPEC file at [Fedora documentation "How to create and RPM package"](https://fedoraproject.org/wiki/How_to_create_an_RPM_package).
+You can learn more about all sections and tags of SPEC file at [Fedora documentation "How to create an RPM package"](https://fedoraproject.org/wiki/How_to_create_an_RPM_package).

 If you prefer video over wiki, you can check recording of [Packaging Workshop](http://youtu.be/H4vxkuoimzc) at YouTube.
 Red Hat subscribers can check [Getting Started with RPMs](https://access.redhat.com/videos/214983) video.